 Be Safe Be Seen – North Wales Police launch campaign urging road users to look out for each other

-With the clocks going back by one hour at the end of this month, the changes mean the days become shorter and it becomes darker much earlier and children, pedestrians and cyclists become even more vulnerable as they are less visible to motorists.
+With the clocks going back by one hour, the changes mean the days become shorter and it becomes darker much earlier and children, pedestrians and cyclists become even more vulnerable as they are less visible to motorists.

-Chief Inspector Jon Aspinall from North Wales Police’ Operational Support Services said: “Soon the clocks will be going back and it will start getting darker earlier, so it’s more important than ever to make sure you can be seen when you’re out and about near roads.”
+Sergeant Liam Morris from North Wales Police’ Roads Policing Unit said: “Now that the clocks will be going back and it’s getting darker earlier on, it’s more important than ever to make sure you can be seen when you’re out and about near roads.”

 “Parents should also ensure their children can be seen, again by wearing fluorescent and reflective clothing whilst walking home from school.